-Summary of proposals Summary of feedback Tentative decisions right or obligation permits the addition or requires the deduction.
+Summary of proposals Summary of feedback Tentative decisions A33.
+Paragraph 34 of the Exposure Draft proposes that cash flows are within the boundary of a regulatory agreement only if: a) those cash flows would result from an enforceable present right or an enforceable present obligation that the entity has at the end of the reporting period to add or deduct amounts in determining a future regulated rate; and b) that addition or deduction would occur on or before the latest future date at which that right or obligation permits the addition or requires the deduction.
 A34.
 Paragraphs B28-B40 of the Exposure Draft provide guidance to help entities to determine the boundary of a regulatory agreement and to reassess and account for changes to the boundary.
 A35.
 If cash flows arising from a regulatory asset or regulatory liability are uncertain, the Exposure Draft proposes that an entity estimate those cash flows applying whichever of two methods-the 'most likely amount' method or 'expected value' method-better predicts the cash flows (paragraph 39 of the Exposure Draft).
-The entity should apply the chosen method consistently from initial recognition to recovery or fulfilment (paragraph 42 of the Exposure Draft). rates, or whether the boundary of a regulatory agreement goes beyond those periods.
+The entity should apply the chosen method consistently from initial recognition to recovery or fulfilment (paragraph 42 of the Exposure Draft). with the cash-flow-based measurement technique mainly due to concerns about the cost of applying the proposals.
+They preferred the requirements in US GAAP.
+B32.
+Some respondents said that the proposals could lead entities to different conclusions about whether an entity has enforceable rights and enforceable obligations only in the periods for which the regulator has determined the basis for rate-setting and approved the regulated rates, or whether the boundary of a regulatory agreement goes beyond those periods.
 B33.
 Respondents expressed alternative views to the proposal to estimate uncertain future cash flows using the expected value method: a) a few respondents disagreed with using the expected value method to estimate uncertain future cash flows mainly due to concerns about the complexity in applying the method.
-They suggested the IASB require an entity to use the most likely amount method combined with the constraint described in paragraph B30(d). b) a few respondents suggested the IASB require the use of the expected value method for all regulatory assets and regulatory liabilities.
-Credit and other risks-AP9A discussed in September 2023 C22.The IASB tentatively decided that the Standard: a. retain the requirement proposed in the Exposure Draft that an entity estimating future cash flows arising from a regulatory asset or a regulatory liability: i. reflects in the estimates the uncertainty about the amount or timing of future cash flows; and ii. assesses whether the entity or its customers bear this uncertainty in future cash flows. b. specify that if an entity bears credit risk, the entity: i. estimates uncollectible amounts considering the net cash flows that will arise from the recovery of regulatory assets and the fulfilment of regulatory liabilities; and ii. allocates the estimates of uncollectible amounts to regulatory assets only. c. provide no additional guidance on how an entity accounts for: i. credit risk if the entity is compensated for this risk; and ii. demand risk; and d. retain the requirement proposed in the Exposure Draft that an entity's estimates of future cash flows arising from a regulatory liability do not reflect the entity's own non-performance risk.
-C23.
-For feedback described in paragraph B32, see redeliberations in paragraph C1(c)(i).
+They suggested the IASB require an entity to use the most likely amount method combined with the constraint described in paragraph B30(d). b) a few respondents suggested the IASB require the use of the expected value method for all regulatory assets and regulatory liabilities. or a regulatory liability would not exist, or would exist but produce no future cash flows; and d) retain the proposal in the Exposure Draft not to require a separate impairment test for regulatory assets.
+C24.
+The IASB also tentatively decided that the Standard would not provide additional guidance on circumstances in which the 'most likely amount' method might better predict uncertain future cash flows.
+Credit and other risks-AP9A discussed in September 2023 C25.
+The IASB tentatively decided that the Standard: a) retain the requirement proposed in the Exposure Draft that an entity estimating future cash flows arising from a regulatory asset or a regulatory liability: i) reflects in the estimates the uncertainty about the amount or timing of future cash flows; and ii) assesses whether the entity or its customers bear this uncertainty in future cash flows. b) specify that if an entity bears credit risk, the entity: i) estimates uncollectible amounts considering the net cash flows that will arise from the recovery of regulatory assets and the fulfilment of regulatory liabilities; and ii) allocates the estimates of uncollectible amounts to regulatory assets only. c) provide no additional guidance on how an entity accounts for: